molstar/mol-view-spec/docs/MVS-tree-documentation.md

   - **`component_from_source`**

-    This node instructs to create a component, defined by an annotation resource included in the same file this structure was loaded from.
+    This node instructs to create a component defined by an annotation resource included in the same file this structure was loaded from.
 Only applicable if the structure was loaded from an mmCIF or BinaryCIF file.

     Parent: `structure`